Can Color and Light Improve Your Health? - 820

 People have been reaping the health rewards of traditional sauna bathing for centuries.
 Within the past 20 years, far infrared sauna bathing has become remarkably popular.
 Now, with the groundbreaking coupling of chromotherapy and sauna therapy, the combination far infrared color sauna bath stands poised to become the new standard in sauna bathing.
 For anyone who is concerned about maintaining or improving their physical, mental, emotional or spiritual health, it may just be the pot of gold at the end of the rainbow.

 GREAT SAUNAS ships sauna kits and infrared saunas across North America, from its 30,000 sq ft sauna factory-outlet.
 Great Saunas features factory-outlet prices on 100+ sauna kits and infrared saunas.
 Many sauna customers now buy the chromotherapy color light option with their sauna order.
-We have been North America’s leading sauna manufacturer since 1974.
+We have been North America’s leading sauna manufacturer for years.